awm4j/Asiph-Game/README.md

 The Asiph Game
 ==========

-An education game for the koding hackathon.
+:children_crossing: An education game for the koding hackathon. :school_satchel: :school:

 Introduction
 =======